MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-az-cli2.md

 RGDEMO001   KBDemo020
 ```

+## Using the tsv option

-'tsv' format returns a simple text-based and tab-separated output with no headings and dashes.
+'tsv' output format returns a simple text-based and tab-separated output with no headings and dashes.
+This makes it easy to consume the output into other commands and tools that need to process the text in some form.
+Using the same example as above with the `tsv` option, outputs the tab-separated result.

 ```azurecli
 az vm list --out tsv